frc1418/pybasictraining/README.md

 Modules
 -------

+The code for these challenges should be added to `mycode.py`

 * m1 - Import the library called `some_library`
 * m2 - Call the `i_am_a_teapot` function inside of `some_library`, store its
   return value in a variable called `teapot`